Subscribe to our newsletter!

 Donate before 30 June — so they can keep showing up for themselves, and for us.

-This journey is expected to take approximately 55 days, during which time Tony will paddle the full length of the navigable part of the Murray River starting in New South Wales and finishing at the mouth of the Murray in South Australia.
-Shining a light on the hidden toll that emergency work takes on those who serve our communities because the statistics are damning, and we must do better.
+Starting in Bringenbrong New South Wales and finishing at the mouth of the Murray at Goolwa in South Australia, I expect this journey to take approximately 60 days, Along the way I will take every opportunity to shine a light on the often hidden and unrecognised toll that emergency work takes on those who serve our community because the statistics are damning, and we must do better.

 Better together.
 That’s what we aim to be.